GRSampreeti/Food-Delivery-System.github.io/README.md

 - Backend infrastructure for processing orders, coordinating deliveries, and managing user accounts.

 ## 🛠️ Functionalities

 The food delivery system offers a range of features to enhance the user experience and streamline operations, including:

+### Restaurant Management 🍽️ :

+Restaurant management encompasses the organization of a database containing restaurants or menus, categorized by attributes such as ratings and cuisines.
+This process includes essential functions like insertion, deletion, and searching.

+#### Key Algorithms:

+1. Binary Search Tree (BST)
+2. AVL Tree
+3. Skip List
+4. Red-Black Tree

+### Delivery System 🚚:

+The delivery system involves the coordination and optimization of delivery operations, ensuring timely and efficient delivery of goods to customers.
+This process includes functions such as route planning, tracking, and optimization, aimed at maximizing delivery efficiency and customer satisfaction.

+#### Key Algorithms:

+1. DFS and BFS
+2. Kruskal Algorithm
+3. A* Algorithm

 ## 💡 Contributions
 Through this portfolio, I aim to contribute to the advancement of food delivery systems by leveraging software engineering principles and innovative technologies.
 By addressing key challenges and designing scalable solutions, I seek to enhance the overall user experience, improve operational efficiency, and drive business growth in the competitive food delivery market.
 My goal is to create a platform that not only meets the needs of customers, restaurants, and delivery drivers but also sets new standards for reliability, convenience, and innovation in the food delivery industry.